sdiehl/wiwinwlh/tutorial.md

 Optparse-Applicative
 ====================

-Optparse applicative is a library for parsing command line options with a inferface similar to parsec that makes also makes heavy use of monoids to combine operations.
+Optparse applicative is a library for parsing command line options with a interface similar to parsec that makes also makes heavy use of monoids to combine operations.

 ~~~~ {.haskell include="src/optparse_applicative.hs"}